rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-12-04-2a6dc4a20c2b82f9-split-adjustment-of-futures-and-options-contracts-in-the-security-cams.md

 stocks:
 - CAMS
 tags:
-- stock-split
-- derivatives
-- futures-and-options
 - contract-adjustment
 - corporate-action
+- derivatives
+- futures-options
-- CAMS
+- split
 title: 'SPLIT: Adjustment of Futures and Options contracts in the security CAMS'
 ---